 Willis Tower Skydeck is at 233 S Wacker Dr, Chicago, IL 60606.

 2- Take a Night Tour

-Taking a stroll around the city of Chicago at night will reveal a plethora of unique places to stop for refreshments, entertainment, or relaxation.
+Taking a stroll around Chicago at night will reveal many unique places to stop for refreshments, entertainment, or relaxation.

 When it comes to getting a good idea of where to go in Chicago at night, an organised night tour is a great option.

-These tours may include pub walks, bus tours and architectural boat tours.
+These tours may include pub walks, bus tours and architectural boat tours or segway tours.

-On an architectural tour, you will get to see all three branches of the Chicago River, as well as the city’s gleaming skyscrapers, lit up at night.
+On an architectural tour, you will see all three branches of the Chicago River and the city’s gleaming skyscrapers lit up at night.

-Plus, there are several attractions and landmarks available if you would rather explore the city on foot.
-You can also indulge your appetite at some of the city’s most prestigious restaurants if you get hungry while touring this amazing city.
+Plus, several attractions and landmarks are available if you would rather explore the city on foot.
+You can also indulge your taste buds at some of the city’s most prestigious restaurants if you get hungry while touring this amazing city.

 3- Enjoy A Night Cruise